Diabetic Eye Exams in Colorado Springs

 According to the CDC, over 100 million Americans are living with either a diabetes or pre-diabetes diagnosis.
 While diabetes can affect many different aspects of your overall health, it can also lead to complications with your eye health; you may not be able to detect on your own.

 To help protect your eyes, please have regular eye exams.
-Comprehensive eye exams can help detect a wide range of different eye diseases and conditions before your vision is permanently damaged.
+Comprehensive eye exams can help detect a wide range of different eye diseases and conditions before your vision is permanently damaged, and can detect diabetes early, sometimes even before symptoms appear.

 Diabetes & The Risk of Eye Disease